miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + Can pair well with Courtship to ensure a meeting goes well, if you're one of the parties involved in the proposition.
 + Grants 3 more RP if it leads into Domesticated.

-YES TEACHER!
+## Quest: Yes Teacher!
-Noble
+- Slot: Noble

-Threat 4
+- Threat: 4
-Conflict 5
+- Conflict: 5
-Reward 3
+- Reward: 3

 Requires Summer School perk.
 One of your teachers at summer school proved to be an exceptional teacher and a master of both the subject, and teaching.
 Or maybe you were just enthralled by them, you found yourself respecting them or possibly looking up to them.
 Whatever the case, you valued their teachings more, as well as them as a person, and they were able to teach you more.
 It's not without its consequences however, for you face a rival in monopolizing the teacher's time: The Teacher's Pet, The Class Rep, The Delinquent, and The Bully will all compete in a social and/or literal free-for-all, and Teacher's lessons will be extra rough!